smart-on-fhir/health-cards/docs/index.md

   &client_id=<<URL where response object will be posted>>
 ```

-By using this URI-based approach, the lab can choose to display a static QR code printed on a sticker at the check-in counter, generating the signed request objects dynamically each time a client dereferences the `request_uri`.
+By using this URI-based approach, the issuer can choose to display a static QR code printed on a sticker at the check-in counter, generating the signed request objects dynamically each time a client dereferences the `request_uri`.

 !!! info "Simplifying the workflow when a FHIR API connection exists"
     A SMART on FHIR Server can advertise support for issuing VCs according to this specification by adding the `health-cards` capability and the `__HealthWallet.*` scope to its `.well-known/smart-configuration` JSON file.
 For example: